Darcy-NR/Darcy-NR.github.io/README.md

-# Full Stack Web and Software Developer
+# Full Stack Web and Software Developer -- Business and Systems Analyst -- Data and Database Design
 ## Portfolio

 [Click Here to View a Portfolio of some of my projects.](https://darcy-nr.github.io/portfolio/)